 How to Create an excellent Observational Drawing: 11 Tips for High School Art Students

-Observational drawing is an integral component of IGCSE, A Level Fine Art or Painting and Related Media courses.
-For many students, drawing is the core method of researching, investigating, developing and communicating ideas.
-While it is accepted that there are many wondrous types of drawings – and that non-representational drawing methods have an important role in student art projects – it is usually advantageous to demonstrate competent, realistic observational drawing skills to the examiner (particularly in the early stage of a project).
+Observational drawing is an integral component of many high school Art courses, including GCSE/IGCSE and A Level Art.
+Often, drawing is the core method of researching, investigating, developing and communicating ideas.
+While it is accepted that there are many wondrous types of drawings – and that non-representational drawing methods have an important role in student Art projects – it is usually advantageous to demonstrate competent, realistic observational drawing skills to the examiner (particularly in the early stage of a project).

 What follows is a list of tips that have been written specifically for high school art students who are looking to improve the realism of their observational drawings.
 It is for those who have already selected something appropriate to draw (see this guide for selecting subject matter if you need help with this) and who understand how to compose a drawing well (this will be covered in a subsequent article).